dbeurle/mpi_api_wrapper/docs/source/quickstart.rst

 where the count and type are specified when they could be deduced.
 If we pass a scalar value, then we know the count is 1 and the type is already given by the ``sum`` and ``local_sum`` variable.
 If the ``MPI_SUM`` variable or the ``MPI_DOUBLE`` is specified incorrectly, there will be a silent error.
 Instead, we write::

+    mpi::instance instance(argc, argv);

     auto const total_sum = mpi::all_reduce(my_local_sum, mpi::sum{});

+    // When instance is out of scope MPI_Finalize() is automatically called

 where the sum is a return value from the function can then be made ``const`` in contrast to the C interface.
 Here the function defaults the ``communicator`` to the world type based on the implementation.